• Skip to primary navigation

 • 2 tablespoons Unsweetened Cocoa Powder

-• I teaspoon Vanilla bean paste - or vanilla essence
+• I teaspoon Vanilla essence

 • 2 tablespoons Coconut oil - melted